WheteThunger/RidableDrones/README.md

 - Allows players with permission to deploy seats to RC drones
 - Allows players with permission to pilot RC drones while sitting in the seat

+## Known issues

+Since the March 2023 Rust update, drones now sway in the wind, but attached entities do not sway.
+This causes undesirable visuals to players observing a drone that is being controlled.
+There is no known fix at this time.

 ## Seating modes

 When a player is sitting in a drone seat, they will be in one of three modes: